MIROC-DOC/model_description/draft/p-cum.md

  \frac{\partial \eta}{\partial z} = \epsilon \eta, \qquad\tag{7}
 $$

 where $Q_i$ and $P$ denote heating by liquid-ice transition and precipitation respectively.
-All other variables such as temperature, specific humidity, and liquid and ice cloud water are computed from these quantities.
+All the other variables such as temperature, specific humidity, and liquid and ice cloud water are computed from these quantities.
 Tracers are calculated by a method identical to that for $\hat{q}_t$.

 Equation (7) leads to